Org Management

 Org Projects

-You will be able to view all project metadata (e.g. the members list, data usage, creation date), as well as some other optional columns (e.g. project creator).
+You can view all project metadata, such as the members list, data usage, and creation date.
+You can also view other optional columns such as project creator.
 To enable the optional columns, select the column from the dropdown menu to the right of the column names.

 Grant Yourself Access to Org Projects

-In addition to viewing the list of projects, org admins can give themselves access to any project billed to the org.
-If you select a project in which you are not a member, you will still be able to navigate into the project's settings page.
-From the project settings page, you will see a button allowing you to grant yourself Administer permissions to the project.
+Besides viewing the list of projects, org admins can give themselves access to any project billed to the org.
+If you select a project in which you are not a member, you can still navigate into the project's settings page.
+From the project settings page, you see a button for granting yourself Administer permissions to the project.

-You will also be able to grant yourself Administer permissions if you are currently a member of a project billed to your org but you only have View, Contribute, or Upload permissions.
+You can also grant yourself Administer permissions when you are a member of a project billed to your org but have only View, Contribute, or Upload permissions.

 # List all org projects